ai-core-tools/hsu-docs/api/protocol-buffers.md

 ### Tool Installation

-The Universal Makefile System handles most setup, but you may need:
+The HSU Make System handles most setup, but you may need:

 **For Go:**
 ```bash